 16 degree double bevel

 There are notable exceptions, however.
-The most notable are Asian knives made by Western manufacturers: Wusthof, Zwilling, and Henckels all make Asian knives (e.g., santokus and nikiris) with a 10 degree double bevel.
-That is a very thin bevel--thinner than probably any other kitchen knife you can buy!
-And if you invest in any of these knives, you probably want to keep that bevel.
+The most notable are Asian knives made by Western manufacturers: Wusthof, Zwilling, and Henckels all make Asian knives (e.g., santokus and nakiris) with a 10 degree double bevel.
+That is a very thin bevel.
+And if you invested in these knives, you probably want to keep that bevel.
 After all, they made it that way for a reason.